Quick Start

 # Step 7: Retrieve Import Results

-The last step in the process is to retrieve the results of your load.
-You can do this by sending a GET request to the /services/api/x/bulk-api/v1/imports/{import_id}/report endpoint.
-Replace the import_id URL parameter with the import_id you received in the response to the job status request in step 6.
+URL parameter with the import_id you received in the response to the job status request in step 6.
 This is the same ID that you used in the URL parameter in step 5.

 Here's a cURL command you can execute to create an import to load employees.

-• Replace corpname with your portal name.
+with your portal name. - Replace the

-• Replace the import_id url parameter with the value you received in the response to the job status request in step 6.
+url parameter with the value you received in the response to the job status request in step 6. - Replace the bearer token in the

-• Replace the bearer token in the Authorization header with the token you acquired in step 1.
+header with the token you acquired in step 1.

 # Get Import Results Request